Definitions of fasting and starvation

 2. Intermittent Fasting Benefit #2- improved energy and moods

-Improved energy is another one of many intermittent fasting health benefits.
+Improved energy is another one of the many intermittent fasting health benefits for women!
 Every day, we tend to wear many hats and feel like we have to be everything to everybody.
 It may seem as if we are a clown juggling in this proverbial circus.
 The good news is that fasting helps your mitochondria, which will, in turn, give you more steps in your stride to deal with the everyday rat race.
 Improved energy is one of the many benefits of intermittent fasting for your health!

 Mitochondria are known as little powerhouses in your body, which help it to perform at its best.
 These sub-cellular mini-organs do various functions for the cell, such as generate energy (mitochondrion) and remove waste products (lysosomes) and make proteins (endoplasmic reticulum) 13.
 When these mitochondria go awry, then disease starts to manifest, such as Alzheimer’s.
 You can read more about this here.